Get a quote

 Do non-British students need a visa for school trips to France?

-— 26 Oct 2022 09:50:04 by Kate Moore
+— 8 May 2024 09:50:04 by Kate Moore

 Students on ferry

-School trip guidance from the French Consulate
+School trip guidance from the French Consulate:

-• Have their own valid passport;
+• They have their own valid passport, recognised by France;

-• Be resident in the UK
+• They are resident in the UK (valid residence permit)

 Border paperwork for third-country nationals travelling to France on a school trip